kyubuns/AnKuchen/README.md

 ### Duplicate with type

-You can still use Duplicate and Layouter, even if you have the type.
+You can still use `Duplicate` and `Layouter`, even if you have the type.
 Don't worry.

 ```csharp
 public void Start()